 Usually, assessment is split between coursework and examinations.
 The style of coursework can vary from presentations to business reports or essays depending on the taught topics.

 Degree programmes are structured into levels, 4, 5 and 6.
 These correspond to your first, second and fourth which is your final year.
-In addition, you will have access to a 0-credit module, which focusses on developing your academic skills.
+In addition, you will have access to a zero-credit module in the first year, which focuses on developing your academic skills.

 Jess - Week at a glance